-The designs have been shaped by what you told us during the pre-engagement period.
-We are working on plans which have been informed by your comments but still need to develop the specifics and make sure these plans work in practice before we can show you the details.
+The designs are being shaped by what you have told us in the various engagement activities to date.
+We are working on plans which have been informed by your comments, but still need to develop the specifics and make sure these plans work in practice before we can show you the details.

 You told us you wanted:

 - footway widening and better surfaces